-Both take two optional configuration values as well:
+Both take two configuration values as well:

-max_concurrency The maximum number of simultaneous clients the server will handle.
-Unlimited by default.

-stop_timeout How long, in seconds, to wait for active connections to finish up gracefully when shutting down.
+- max_concurrency The maximum number of simultaneous clients the server will handle.
+Note that this is how many connections will be accepted, but some of those connections may be idle at any given time. - stop_timeout (Optional) How long, in seconds, to wait for active connections to finish up gracefully when shutting down.
 By default, the server will shut down immediately.